The Christabel Burniston Fund

 Since 1953, English Speaking Board (International) Ltd has been an innovator in the field of oracy.
-The Christabel Burniston Fund, established in honour of our founder, Christabel Burniston MBE, facilitates access to our suite of speech and language qualifications to groups and organisations with limited finances which are seeking to close the disadvantage gap.
-It also provides support to centres which might not otherwise be able to access our assessments.
+The Christabel Burniston Fund, established in honour of our founder, Christabel Burniston MBE, facilitates access to our suite of speech and language qualifications to groups and organisations which are seeking to close the disadvantage gap.
+We hope to support organisations where their learners face disadvantage due to socio economic factors, disability or migration status.
+We will support them financially to access our assessments, support and training.

 Christabel was a true pioneer in oral communication, championing the importance of spoken English as a vital life skill and believing that true development of personality and security in social relationships could only grow through the confidence of speaking and listening.